How to set up Landonline access in a Virtual Desktop (VDI) environment.

 The certificate must be imported into the user’s certificate store and must also be saved as a file to a protected repository for use in signing events (e.g. personal drive)

 If the user is logging on to multiple physical desktops and/or virtual machine, roaming profiles present the best method of ensuring that each time the user logs on, they have access to the Landonline digital certificate for application logon.
 (The certificate is installed into the local registry which is copied at logon to each machine when roaming profiles are used).

 For document signing, the physical certificate file is required for digitally signing.
 This file should be saved on a personal drive for access by the authorised user.
 The file should not be stored in a common file directory where everyone has access.

-It should also be noted, that the passphrase issued for the assigned user certificate should only be known to the certificate holder.
-System administrators who may be setting environments up for users should not know what this password is.
+Please note the passphrase issued for the assigned User Certificate should only be known to the certificate holder.
+System Managers, IT support staff and/or service providers who set up environments for users should not know what this password is.

 See Security for more information about the security required for digital certificates, passwords and passphrases.
 Breach of these requirements will result in the revocation of the user’s digital certificate.